Raum12/auto-subtitles/README.md

 # Auto Subtitle Translater
+Allows subtitle addition or translation of captions to or on a youtube video or any video file.
+To input video files scroll to the `Video Files` section; otherwise, go down to the `Youtube Videos` section.

+## Video Files
+Takes any video file as input and generates subtitles of any language ontop of this video.

+Navigate to the `subtitle_generator` directory.

+## Youtube Videos
-This tool fetches YouTube video captions, translates them into a specified language, and generates a video with the translated subtitles.
+This will fetch a YouTube video's captions, translate them into a specified language, and generate a video with the translated subtitles.
 It is built to work across Windows, macOS, and Linux, but there are some platform-specific issues that you should be aware of.

+Navigate to the `youtube` directory.

-## Dependencies
+### Dependencies

 [ImageMagick](https://imagemagick.org/) is required.
 On Windows, it should be added to the system PATH.
 This is not necessary on macOS or Linux.
 Instructions for platform specific setup may be found [here](https://moviepy-tburrows13.readthedocs.io/en/improve-docs/install.html); please follow these to ensure that ImageMagick is correctly detected.